coder/coder/docs/admin/configure.md

 `CODER_WILDCARD_ACCESS_URL` is necessary for
 [port forwarding](../networking/port-forwarding.md#dashboard) via the dashboard or running [coder_apps](../templates/index.md#coder-apps) on an absolute path.
-Set this to a wildcard subdomain that resolves to Coder (e.g.
+Set this to a wildcard subdomain that resolves to Coder (for example `*.coder.example.com`).
-`*.coder.example.com`).

 If you are providing TLS certificates directly to the Coder server, either